SusanMowers/Re_Cens_Doc/EN/ccri-prelim.md

 - 1921 - Access [the 1911 Microdata (SPSS)](https://ccri.library.ualberta.ca/en1921census/database/index.html), and the companion [codebook for 1921](https://ccri.library.ualberta.ca/en1921census/codes/index.html)

-The University of Alberta "web gateway" refers to *Microdata* as **Databases**.
+Note, the University of Alberta "web gateway" refers to *Microdata* as **Databases**.

-At present, the more recent 1931 - 1951 CCRI microdata files are not publicly available.
+The more recent 1931 - 1951 CCRI microdata files are *not* publicly available at present.
 The reason being that their data are less than than the 92-year embargo period when Canadians' censuses must be kept private.
 <br/><br/><!--Susan to SHANNON: added two line breaks but only one blank line after FOR END OF A SUB SECTIONS-->

 ### 2-2 Access data documentation